-This is the classical Y necklace, first appearing durign the time of Victorian society, a staple accessory that graced necklines by day and night.
-Four ovals set with Swarovski crystal alternate with delicate curlicues, finishing with a tiny metal bead chain.
-All choices are finished in burnished bronze.
-Signed Sweet Romance and made in our Los Angeles Studios.
+This is the classic Y necklace, first appearing during the time of Victorian society, a staple accessory that graced necklines by day and night.
+Four ovals set with premium crystal alternate with delicate curlicues, finishing with a tiny metal bead chain.
+Burnished bronze.
+Made at Sweet Romance in our Los Angeles Studios.

 Shelley's Notes: Fashion of the mid 19th century emphasized a deep open neckline and off-the-shoulder sleeves.
 It was a veritable canvas for the display of necklaces.
 Polite Victorian society had a strict code of behavior with regard to in-person visits.
 Going to see someone didn't mean dropping by without notice.
 Without an appointment, vists occurred only on specific 'calling' days.
 Those looking for courtship sought to blend a visit with this more personal objective.
 A lady receiving a preferred gentleman caller would be carefully groomed and might have worn a sparkly "necklet," as it was called, to draw attention to her physical beauty.